I quickly grabbed a pen and scribbled down “The National” on a piece of scrap paper in my grape purple music room.

 I’ve shared that inspiration with family and friends for years, but I want to share it with music fans, concert goers, vinyl collectors and artists.
 There’s something special about finding personal meaning in someone else’s art.
 It just happens to be music for me.

 There are certain songs, concerts and albums that exist in my life, or setlist, as I like to call it.
-Each fan has a group of songs, albums and experiences that defines who she is and where she’s headed.
+Each fan has a group of songs, albums and experiences that defines who they are and where they’re headed.
 That’s why I’m inviting you to enjoy my setlist and add your musical favorites to it.

 Welcome to my setlist, the Stratton Setlist.
 I can’t wait to hear what’s in yours.